Storing whisky correctly

 ✅ Store upright – never lying down like wine

-✅ Store in a dark place – avoid direct sunlight
+✅ Keep in the dark – avoid direct sunlight

-✅ Pay attention to humidity – 50-70% is optimal for corks
+✅ Pay attention to humidity – 50-70% optimal for corks

 Sounds simple?
 It is!
 Let's look at the details.